-Some breed of seeds such as cold climate autoflowering seeds will take days before they germinate.
+Some breeds, such as cold climate autoflowering seeds, will take days before they germinate.
 In normal and conducive circumstances, you will expect to see your marijuana seeds germinate within 3-6 days.

 However, in some cold conditions, chances of delayed germination are inevitable.
 Because of this unpredictable situation, many experienced farmers find other conducive places to plant their cannabis plants.

 Alternatively, they decide to plant their marijuana crops inside a greenhouse, where they can monitor and regulate growing conditions.

 Photoperiod is a term used to explain the period in which crops need to get light.
 During this period, plants such as marijuana need to get enough light, possibly sunlight.
 However, depending on where you’ve cultivated, your cannabis may not get sufficient light.

 In an area where you are not able to regulate the amount and intensity of light that comes to your crops, it would be difficult to say with certainty they will grow to maturity at the right time.

 Even if you decide to grow your cannabis indoors, you will still need to find a time when you place the pots outside for direct sunlight.
 This is not an easy task especially if you are dealing with hundreds of cannabis plants.

 There is no doubt about this when you are speaking about cold weather cannabis.
 Plants grow strong and healthy when there is an all-inclusive sustainable and conducive environment.
 With extended periods of cold weather, you can expect the plants to be weak.